In This Article

 Variables in Python are locations inside the computer’s memory where we can store certain values that can be assigned by the user.
-When we declare a variable with some values the Python interpreter automatically detects its data type.
-Every value in Python is characterized by different data types like Numbers, List, Tuple, Strings, Dictionary, etc.
+So, when we declare a variable with some values the Python interpreter automatically detects its data type.

 Declaring a Variable in Python